Magnetosphere of Jupiter

 The magnetosphere of Jupiter is the cavity created in the solar wind by Jupiter's magnetic field.
 Extending up to seven million kilometers in the Sun's direction and almost to the orbit of Saturn in the opposite direction, Jupiter's magnetosphere is the largest and most powerful of any planetary magnetosphere in the Solar System, and by volume the largest known continuous structure in the Solar System after the heliosphere.
 Wider and flatter than the Earth's magnetosphere, Jupiter's is stronger by an order of magnitude, while its magnetic moment is roughly 18,000 times larger.
 The existence of Jupiter's magnetic field was first inferred from observations of radio emissions at the end of the 1950s and was directly observed by the Pioneer 10 spacecraft in 1973.

 Jupiter's internal magnetic field is generated by electrical currents in the planet's outer core, which is theorized to be composed of liquid metallic hydrogen.
 Volcanic eruptions on Jupiter's moon Io eject large amounts of sulfur dioxide gas into space, forming a large torus around the planet.
 Jupiter's magnetic field forces the torus to rotate with the same angular velocity and direction as the planet.
 The torus in turn loads the magnetic field with plasma, in the process stretching it into a pancake-like structure called a magnetodisk.
 In effect, Jupiter's magnetosphere is internally driven, shaped primarily by Io's plasma and its own rotation, rather than by the solar wind as at Earth's magnetosphere.
 Strong currents in the magnetosphere generate permanent aurorae around the planet's poles and intense variable radio emissions, which means that Jupiter can be thought of as a very weak radio pulsar.
 Jupiter's aurorae have been observed in almost all parts of the electromagnetic spectrum, including infrared, visible, ultraviolet and soft X-rays.

-The action of the magnetosphere traps and accelerates particles, producing intense belts of radiation similar to Earth's Van Allen belts, but thousands of times stronger.
+The action of the magnetosphere traps and accelerates particles, producing intense belts of radiation.
 The interaction of energetic particles with the surfaces of Jupiter's largest moons markedly affects their chemical and physical properties.
 Those same particles also affect and are affected by the motions of the particles within Jupiter's tenuous planetary ring system.
 Radiation belts present a significant hazard for spacecraft and potentially to human space travellers.